V4Fire/Client/src/components/friends/provide/README.md

 ### mods

-Returns a dictionary with the base component modifiers.
+Returns a dictionary containing the base component modifiers.
-The base modifiers are taken from the `sharedMods` getter and can be mix in with the specified additional modifiers.
+These base modifiers are retrieved from the `sharedMods` getter and can be combined with any additional modifiers specified.

 ```js
 this.provide.sharedMods === {theme: 'foo'};